Cooking My Dreams

 • Flour- Instead of the classic all-purpose flour, you can use potato starch for a gluten-free version, or experiment with whole wheat, spelt, or buckwheat flour.
 The consistency and flavor will definitely differ but they'll be still delicious.

-• Cream- If you don't have cooking cream available, you can substitute with milk.
+• Cream- If you don't have heavy cream available, you can substitute it with half and half or with a dash of whole milk.
 You can also skip the cream altogether to get the classic pesto sauce with a more intense basil flavor.
-You can also try vegetable cream made with oats or soy, but I cannot guarantee on the end result as it may affect the flavor.
+You can also try vegetable cream made with oats or soy to make a dairy-free vegan pesto, but I cannot guarantee the end result as it may affect the flavor.
 I definitely do not recommend coconut cream.

 Variations